Page from a manuscript, featuring a colorful illustration of shepherds and the Magi surrounding the infant Christ

 Page of a manuscript featuring an illustration in mostly reds and greens of a man seated at a table wearing flowing robes and holding a tablet

 Saint Matthew from a Gospel book, 1583, Armenian.
 Tempera colors and ink on parchment, 9 3/4 x 7 1/16 in.
-Getty Museum, Ms. 119, fol.
-18v
+The J. Paul Getty Museum, Ms. 119, fol.
+18v.
+Digital image courtesy of Getty’s Open Content Program

 The 16th-century Armenian book is a Gospel book, containing the four Gospels of the Christian Bible.
 Gospel books were among the most precious and revered manuscripts in medieval Armenia because of their sacred nature and their use during church services.

-This Gospel book opens with a cycle of 20 full-page illuminations showing scenes from Christian sacred history.
+This Gospel book opens with a cycle of twenty full-page illuminations showing scenes from Christian sacred history.
 Each of the four books of the Gospel begins with a portrait of an Evangelist, and, throughout the manuscript, numerous smaller decorative motifs highlight divisions in the text.

 An inscription at the end of the volume, conventional in Armenian manuscripts, names the patron, Baron Mirza Jan, and the main artist and scribe, Ghoukas.
 It also says that the book was written in 1583 for a monastery in the borough of Karbi, which is in modern Armenia.
 A century later, another scribe added a note that names a later patron, Lord Martiros.
 It begs blessings for his family and for the priests of the monastery in Karbi, where the manuscript remained.
 Both the 16th- and the 17th-century inscriptions mourn the persecutions that Armenians were suffering under foreign rule.